28 Day Calisthenics Challenge: Free Program (2025)

 Another significant issue is that different exercises have different progressions.
 Some have numerous variations, some have just a few, and some calisthenic exercises simply use variations in body position to increase the intensity.

-For example, you can progress on some upper body exercises, such as the chin-up and push-up, simply by placing one hand out wider and wider, which decreases its involvement.
-This single method allows virtually an unlimited amount of progressions.
+For example, you can progress on some upper body exercises, such as the chin-up and push-up, simply by placing one hand out wider and wider, which decreases its

 Compare this to bodyweight squats, where the progression to unilateral squats has much fewer progressions.

-The truth is it doesn’t need to be complicated.
-Your primary goal will simply be to increase your repetitions OR train newer progressions.
-The same principles of progressive overload apply so all you need to do is apply progressive overload.
+This leads to the question, how do you progress?
+The truth is it doesn't need to be complicated.
+The same principles of progressive overload apply to calisthenics, so all you need to do is remember to increase the demand you place on your muscles.²

 A problem with many calisthenics workouts is that the designer/programmer treats calisthenics as cardio or HIIT.
 By this, we mean all of the exercises are done in circuit style or intervals.